Auto Immune fatigue

 Perhaps, I could have listened to my gut, realised that this tiredness was different.

-I’m back to my oil routine, diet and as energy allows the exercise will come.
+I’m back to my self care and essential oil routine, diet and as energy allows the exercise will come.

-I think perhaps most importantly, the belief that it’s Ok.
-There’s no need for self recrimination, no need for “I should have’s”, it is what it is, and the MS tiger still sleeps.
-Its just that I awoke a whole heap of others!
+I think perhaps most importantly, there’s no need for self recrimination, no need for “I should have’s”, it is what it is, and the MS tiger still sleeps.
+It’s just that I awoke a whole heap of others!

 I’ll keep you posted..